Welcome to our Golden Retriever Husky mix resource page! Ready to learn all there is to know about this adorable pup?

 That being said, the Golden’s body shape typically comes through stronger, whereas the tail and legs of the mix often resemble more Husky-like characteristics.

 Your Goberian will probably have a thick, double-layer coat suitable for cold weather.
+This may shed, but grooming can keep on top of this.

 Coat coloring varies, but golden, brown, and grey are the most common.
 The two-toned face of the Husky sometimes shines through, but not always.